FSoft-AI4Code/HyperAgent/README.md

 ## Overview

-HyperAgent is a first generalist multi-agent system designed to tackle a wide range of software engineering tasks.
+HyperAgent is the first generalist multi-agent system designed to tackle a wide range of software engineering tasks.
 By emulating the typical workflow of software engineers, HyperAgent offers a versatile solution for complex software development challenges.

 ### Key Features
 - Generalizability: Easily adapts to various tasks with minimal configuration changes.